magento/merchdocs/src/marketing/search-synonyms.md

 title: Search Synonyms
 ---

+{:.bs-callout-info}
+[Live Search]({% link live-search/overview.md %}) is an advanced search service that is available for Magento Commerce.
+This topic describes standard Magento search functionality and does not apply to Live Search.
+If your installation of Magento Commerce has Live Search installed, see [Live Search Synonyms]({% link live-search/synonyms.md %}).

 One way to improve the effectiveness of catalog search is to include different terms that people may use to describe the same item.
 You do not want to lose a sale just because someone is looking for a _sofa_, while your product is listed as a _couch_.
 Or perhaps they spelled it wrong, or just differently.
 Is it a _sweatshirt_, or a _sweat shirt_?
 Maybe it is a _fleece_ or a _hoodie_.
 You can capture a broad range of search terms by entering all the possible words a customer might use to find your products.

 ![Example storefront - search results with synonyms]({% link images/images/storefront-search-results-synonyms.png %}){: .zoom}